Skip to content

 java -javaagent:agent/skywalking-agent.jar -Dskywalking.agent.service_name=skywalking-log -Dskywalking.collector.backend_service=localhost:11800 -jar skywalking-user-service.jar

-Log in to «Guance», enter «Application Performance Monitoring», and view services, traces, and topology maps.
+Log in to «Guance», navigate to «Application Performance Monitoring», and check the services, traces, and topology diagram.

 image